Your benefits

 Using Healthcare FSA, Dependent Care FSA and HSA accounts

 If you have a Healthcare Flexible Spending Account (FSA) or a Health Savings Account (HSA), you can use these to pay for qualified expenses associated with pregnancy and childbirth.
-A Dependent Care FSA can be useful to pay for care for a child or dependent adult, including expenses like preschool, summer day camp and day care.
-See the chart below for more information.
+You also can use a Dependent Care FSA to pay for care for a child or dependent adult, such as preschool, day care and summer day camp.
+Learn more about an HSA, Healthcare FSA and Dependent Care FSA, and see the chart below for more information.

 Health savings account (HSA)